Pavelski helps Stars beat Red Wings 4-1

 Sekera added a short-handed empty-net goal on a wrist shot from the blue line with 2:56 to play.
 It was Sekera’s second goal in two games after he had gone three years without scoring.

-NOTES: The Stars have rallied to win four consecutive games for the fourth time in franchise history, also accomplishing the feat twice during the 2005-06 season and once during the 2007-08 season. … Detroit is 0 for 14 on the power play in the last four games. … Stars RW Corey Perry began a five-game suspension for elbowing Nashville’s Ryan Ellis in the head during Wednesday’s Winter Classic.
+NOTES: Pavelski had played career game No. 1,000 on Dec.
+20 at Florida. … Detroit is 0 for 14 on the power play in the last four games. … Stars RW Corey Perry began a five-game suspension for elbowing Nashville’s Ryan Ellis during Wednesday’s Winter Classic.
 LW Joel Kiviranta was called up from Texas of the AHL.
 Kiviranta, 23, made his NHL debut. … Dallas D John Klingberg (lower-body injury) did not play. … Detroit won the first meeting between the teams 4-3 on Oct.
 6. Anthony Mantha, now on injured reserve, scored all four Red Wings goals.

 UP NEXT